Victor-Fiamoncini/my_structures/README.md

 # My Structures

-Implementations of some data-structures in C, only for study purposes, enjoy.
+Implementations of some data-structures, only for study purposes, enjoy.

 ----------
 Released in 2020.